BloomTech-Labs/family-promise-service-tracker-be-a/README.md

 - run: `npm run tests` to confirm all is setup and tests pass.
 - run: `npm run watch:dev` to start nodemon in local dev enviornment.

+### Additional documentation
+The current API documentation is found in /api/API-README.md List of known issues is found in /known-defects.md